Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Introduction

-{ \begin{itemize} \item We propose a formal specification of an SMR synchronizer (\S\ref{sec:sync}), which is simpler and more general than prior proposals~\cite{lumiere,NK20}.
+In this paper we show that SMR synchronizers can be {\em directly} exploited to construct efficient and provably live SMR protocols and develop a general blueprint that enables such constructions.
+In more detail: \begin{itemize} \item We propose a formal specification of an SMR synchronizer (\S\ref{sec:sync}), which is simpler and more general than prior proposals~\cite{lumiere,NK20}.
 It is also strictly stronger than the consensus synchronizer of~\cite{bftlive}, which can be obtained from the SMR synchronizer at no extra cost.
 Informally, our specification guarantees that {\em (a)} the system will move to a new view if enough correct processes call $\padvance$, and {\em (b)} all correct processes will enter the new view, provided that for long enough, no correct process that enters this view asks to leave it.
 These properties enable correct processes to iterate through views in search of a well-behaved leader, and to synchronize in a view they are happy with.

 \item We give an SMR synchronizer implementation and prove that it satisfies our specification (\S\ref{sec:sync-impl}).
 Unlike prior implementations~\cite{NK20}, ours tolerates message loss before $\GST$ while using only bounded space; in practice, this feature is essential to defend against denial-of-service attacks.
 We also provide a precise latency analysis of our synchronizer, quantifying how quickly all correct processes enter the next view after enough of them call $\padvance$.